Head Injury (cont.)

 - Find a local Doctor in your town

 By definition, trauma is required to cause a head injury, but that trauma does not necessarily need to be violent.
 Falling down a few steps or falling into a hard object may be enough to cause damage.
-Motor vehicle crashes account for more than 50% of traumatic brain injuries, with sports related injuries adding another 20%.
-Almost 80% of head injuries occur in males.
+Motor vehicle crashes account for about 17% of traumatic brain injuries, while 35% are from falls.
+The majority of head injuries occur in males.

 What are the symptoms of a head injury?